Seven Tech Trends For Businesses In Asia Pacific

 We also expect to see more digital upstarts with business models built entirely on new AI-enabled services and product innovation.
-Take, for example, Native Union, an up and coming luxury tech brand that’s tapping into global demand for
+Take, for example, Native Union, an up and coming luxury tech brand that’s tapping into global demand for wireless charging.

-3. Wider Adoption of Robotic Process Automation (RPA) across Asia Pacific
+3. Wider adoption of Robotic Process Automation (RPA) across Asia Pacific

 With high cost-effectiveness and scalability, RPA uses robotics to automate and streamline tedious tasks – it’s in even greater demand now because of new requirements for social distancing and less human-to-human contact in business processes.